donejs/donejs/docs/guide.md

 ### Switch between pages

 Finally we can glue both components together as separate pages in `src/index.stache`.
-This is done by dynamically importing each component (showing a `Loading...` message while they are loading) and showing them based on the `page` property (which we set in the route):
+This is done by dynamically importing each component and showing them based on the `page` property (which we set in the route):

 ```html